primaryobjects/strips/strips/Readme.md

 #### graph(domain, problem, minLayers = 0, maxLayers = 0, isSkipNegativeLiterals = false)

 Returns a planning [graph](https://github.com/primaryobjects/strips/blob/master/examples/dinner/images/birthday-dinner.jpg) for a [domain](https://github.com/primaryobjects/strips/blob/master/examples/dinner/domain.pddl) and [problem](https://github.com/primaryobjects/strips/blob/master/examples/dinner/problem.pddl).
-See [example](https://github.com/primaryobjects/strips/blob/master/graph.js#L19-L30).

 The planning graph is returned as an array of actions in JSON.
 In each action, 'precondition' represents parent literals. 'effect' represents child literals.
 Any action not named 'noop' (no-operation) represents an applicable action, based on the preceding literals. 'noop' is simply a placeholder action to carry each literal forward, from one layer to the next.